 Whites also warned black visitors from staying in the town after dark.

-Instead of coming to Carolina Beach, black families headed to Seabreeze, an African American beach resort on Myrtle Grove Sound.
+That changed with the rise of Jim Crow after 1898.
+Then, instead of coming to Carolina Beach, black families headed to Seabreeze, an African American beach resort on Myrtle Grove Sound.

 I will discuss Seabreeze in more detail later in this series.